 They have a café and toilets which you can access from halfway round or at the end of your visit.
 We didn’t eat there but it looked nice, typical café food.

-Once inside the park its pretty much all ramps so would be suitable for stollers and wheel chairs.
+Once inside the park its pretty much all ramps so would be suitable for strollers and wheel chairs.

 If you’re looking for things to do in Brussels with kids you may also like:

-Make sure to pin for later for details on things to do with kids in Brussels.
+Make sure to pin for later to save this Mini Europe Review.